lava/matplotlib-cpp/README.md

 with an ancient compiler and still want to enjoy the latest additional features, I'd probably merge a PR that restores support.

-# Python 3

-This library supports both python2 and python3 (although the python3 support is probably far less tested, so it is recommended to prefer python2.7).
-To switch the used python version, simply change the compiler flags accordingly.

-    g++ example.cpp -I/usr/include/python3.6 -lpython3.6

-The same technique can be used for linking against a custom build of python

-    g++ example.cpp -I/usr/local/include/fancy-python4 -L/usr/local/lib -lfancy-python4

 Why?